savob/savobajic.ca/content/projects/personal/fob.md

 <figure>
 <img src="/images/fob-signal-data.png">
-<figcaption>Fig. 3 - An excerpt from the spreadsheet.
+<figcaption>An excerpt from the spreadsheet.
 Leftmost column is time (ms), then voltage reading (V), then if this reading is a spike compared to the previous one, and the rightmost column records a 1  if there is another spike in close succession (a 0 otherwise)</figcaption>
 </figure>

 I compared the data across five samples from my fob and found that it sent the same signal each time!
 I confirmed